PRODUCTS

 AA & Pgymy Curent Meter Accessories

-HI 90241) The AquaCalc 5000 Digital Flow Computer
+HI 9024 AquaCalc 5000 Digital Flow Computer

-Advantages include; more efficient stream flow calculations; reduces operator error by automatically computing formulas and eliminating transcription errors; ability to add or delete a station anywhere in the cross section, and measure up to 5-point in a vertical (Surface, 0.2, 0.6, 0.8, Bottom).
+Advantages include; more efficient stream flow calculations; reduces operator error by automatically computing formulas and eliminating transcription errors; ability to add or delete a station anywhere in the cross section, and measure up to 5-points in a vertical (Surface, 0.2, 0.6, 0.8, Bottom).
 The AquaCalc is manufactured from high-quality water resistant materials to withstand prolonged exposure to sunlight, rain, sleet and snow, and an optional rod mount is available to attach the indicator to a top-setting wading rod.
-Specifications

-3) AquaCount Current Meter Digitizer
+AquaCount Current Meter Digitizer

 With sealed membrane buttons and water resistant sealed circuitry, the AquaCount's easy to read 32 character LCD displays reading to four significant figures, and it is powered by a 9 VDC battery with power conserving standby circuitry for long battery life.

-4) AquaPulse - Impulse Counter-Timer
+AquaPulse - Impulse Counter-Timer HI 9024

 The AquaPulse is an LCD impulse counter with timer display which registers the number of revolutions made by the bucket wheel of a current meter.
 The counter eliminates the need to count every revolution during a velocity observation.